BrunoKrugel/resume/doc/resume_en.md

 - High experience in creating and maintaining Knowledge Base Articles (KBA).

 **Rech Informática (01/2016 – 03/2017)**
-*Software Developer*
+*Fullstack Developer*

-- High Experience with Scrum Methodology.
+- Agile Methodology Proficiency: Experience in applying Scrum methodology to manage and deliver software projects efficiently.
-- Windows scripting to automate tasks.
+- Scripting for Automation: Proficient in Windows scripting to automate complex tasks, enhancing operational efficiency and reducing manual intervention.
-- Experience contacting clients, making visits, knowing the environment and analyzing possible improvements in the software.
+- Expertise in customer engagement, conducting site visits, and comprehensive environment analysis.
+Proven ability to identify software improvement opportunities by understanding customer needs.
 - High experience in developing and maintaining codes in `COBOL`.
 - Maintenance and development of modules for Industrial management, Management of service orders, Stock Management, Purchasing Control and Warehouse Management Systems (WMS).